-BACKGROUND
+PROJECT BACKGROUND

 The Central SoMa Historic Resources Survey (2013-2014) determined numerous properties as eligible for Article 11 designation.
-These include the nineteen (19) Significant or Contributing properties located within the proposed Mint-Mission Conservation District.
-The Planning Department (Department) conducted the survey in order to provide information on the location and distribution of resources within the Central SoMa Plan Area for the purposes of long-range policy planning and for use in permit processing, environmental review, and making recommendations for official nominations to historic registers.
-In conjunction with the survey, the Department developed the Central SoMa Historic Context

-Statement (2015) in order to provide a framework for consistent, informed evaluations of the area's ageeligible properties that had not been previously surveyed or for which survey information was incomplete.
+These include the nineteen (19) significant or contributing properties located within the proposed Mint-Mission Conservation District.
+The Planning Department (Department) conducted the survey in response to the Central SoMa Plan in order to provide information on the location and distribution of resources within the Central SoMa Plan Area for the purposes of long-range policy planning and for use in permit processing, environmental review, and making recommendations for official nominations to historic resource.
+In conjunction with the survey, the Department developed the Central SoMa Historic Context Statement (2015) in order to provide a framework for consistent, informed evaluations of the area's age-eligible properties that had not been previously surveyed or for which survey information was incomplete.

 - The Central SoMa Plan Area is comprised of approximately 28 blocks bounded by Market Street to the north, Townsend Street to the south, Second Street to the east, and Sixth Street to the west. - The Central SoMa Historic Survey examined a total of 134 parcels within the Central SoMa Plan area that had not been previously surveyed, or for which prior survey information was incomplete.
 Of these, 72 parcels were not documented, typically because the properties were vacant or not age eligible.
 A total of 31 properties were determined eligible for the California Register.

-The Mint-Mission Conservation District was identified through the survey effort. - Based on the findings of the historic context statement and surveys, the Central SoMa Plan recommends policies that would recognize and protect historic resources.
-Such policies include protecting Significant and Contributory cultural heritage properties through designation to Article 11 of the Planning Code. - The Historic Preservation Commission adopted the survey and historic context statement for the Central SoMa Plan on March 16, 2016.
+- Based on the findings of the historic context statement and survey, the Central SoMa Plan recommends policies that would recognize and protect historic resources.
+Such policies include protecting Significant and Contributory cultural heritage properties through designation to Article 11 of the Planning Code. - The Historic Preservation Commission adopted the survey and historic context statement for the Central SoMa Plan on March 16, 2016. - The Historic Preservation Commission initiated designation of the Mint-Mission Conservation District on May 2, 2018.